robertjskelton/robertjskelton.github.io/_posts/2021-06-30-lexus-gx470-napa-awning-install.markdown

 To put it back up, pack away the poles in reverse order and roll up the awning, strap it in, zip it up.
 I'm impressed all this is just $105.
 Good purchase.

+Update: I also ordered some extra [heavy duty velcro straps](https://amzn.to/3BHgR0S) to put on the awning when closed, just for peace of mind.